WeCanCodeIT/wcci-columbus-2017-summer/README.md

 # Important Dates

 - May 29: Memorial Day (no class)
+- July 3 and 4: Fourth of July (no class)
 - {TODO ???}: last day of class
 - {TODO ???}: career day & graduation